Climax Blues Band: History

 In 1981 the band was thinking of replacing Peter Filleul with a different keyboardist.
 But after that fell through, Filleul was hired back for a spring 1981 European tour but departed at the tour's conclusion that May.

 The band, once more with producer John Ryan, continued pursuing a pop-rock direction on their next album Lucky for Some (September 1981).

 That same year Climax's manager Tony Brinsley, who had managed them since 1977 after taking the reins from Miles Copeland, was suddenly let go in favor of Phil Banfield, who helped extricate them from Warners and got them signed to Virgin Records, where he had more influence.
 Plus, George Glover (from Cyril Dagworth Players) joined the band on keyboards and backing vocals in the fall of 1981 and has remained there ever since.
-But unhappy with Brinsley's termination and disillusioned with Cooper and Haycock's total lack of enthusiasm for "I Love You" and the cancelation of a US tour, Holt departed the group in April 1982 after a tour of the Far East, replaced briefly by John "Rhino" Edwards, then by Rob Rawlinson (formerly of Stan Webb's band) who filled in briefly for "Rhino" during a spring 1983 tour of Europe before "Rhino" returned that summer after a stint with Dexy's Midnight Runners.
+But unhappy with Brinsley's termination and disillusioned with Cooper and Haycock's total lack of enthusiasm for "I Love You" and the cancelation of a US tour, Holt departed the group in April 1982 after a tour of the Far East, replaced briefly by John "Rhino" Edwards, then by Rob Rawlinson (formerly of Stan Webb's band) who filled in briefly for Edwards during a spring 1983 tour of Europe before "Rhino" returned that summer after a stint with Dexy's Midnight Runners.

 Holt went on to join drummer Brendan Day and Nektar guitarist Roye Albrighton to record an album under the name Grand Alliance for the A&M label.

-In the meantime, the Climax Blues Band's album Sample and Hold (March 1983) was being recorded for Virgin Records in late 1982, but the record's producer, John Eden, was not happy with John Cuffley's drumming, so the album ended up being made by a lineup of Haycock, Cooper and George Glover, with a rhythm section composed of the session musicians Dave Markee (bass) and Henry Spinetti (drums).
-Cuffley and new bassist Tom Hardwell ended up stepping aside and on tour the rhythm section consisted of drummer Jeff Rich and the aforementioned John "Rhino" Edwards, who both eventually went on to feature in Status Quo for many years.
+In the meantime, the Climax Blues Band's album Sample and Hold (March 1983) was being recorded for Virgin Records in late 1982, but the record's producer, John Eden, was not happy with John Cuffley's drumming, so the album ended up being made by a lineup of Haycock, Cooper and Glover, with a rhythm section composed of the session musicians Dave Markee (bass) and Henry Spinetti (drums).
+Cuffley and new bassist Tom Hardwell ended up stepping aside and on tour the rhythm section consisted of drummer Jeff Rich and the aforementioned Edwards, who both eventually went on to feature in Status Quo for many years.

-But after Sample and Hold's lukewarm performance, Virgin dropped the act and Phil Banfield departed as their manager.
+But after Sample and Holds lukewarm performance, Virgin dropped the act and Phil Banfield departed as their manager.
 A label called Nu Disk then showed interest in the group and a follow-up album was reportedly in the works, but Cooper decided to pass on the offer and the band temporarily ceased its activities after Haycock, annoyed at Cooper's decision, decided to bow out in late 1984.